Candidates

 Basic Gradient Descent iteratively adjusts model parameters to minimize the loss function.
 Gradient Descent in machine learning aims to modify values to reach a local minimum.
 Imagine a ball rolling down a hill; the ball represents the model parameters, and the hill represents the loss function.
 The goal is to reach the lowest point of the hill, known as the global minimum.

-The learning rate, controlling the step size at each iteration, is a crucial aspect of Gradient Descent.
-If the learning rate is too small, the convergence will be slow, like taking baby steps towards the bottom of the hill.
-Conversely, if the learning rate is too large, the algorithm might overshoot the minimum, analogous to taking giant leaps that miss the target.
+The learning rate, which controls the step size at each iteration, is a crucial factor in Gradient Descent.
+If the learning rate is too low, the convergence will be slow, like taking baby steps towards the bottom of the hill.
+Conversely, if the learning rate is too large, the algorithm may overshoot the minimum, analogous to taking large steps that miss the target.

 The balance between these extremes is critical for the optimization process.